Health care

 Assessment criteria are, therefore, no longer applied to non-Syrians apart from vulnerable groups.
 For vulnerable cases the PMM requires evidence such as health and medical reports issued by state hospitals showing the vulnerable person’s health condition.
 In addition, the person should be diagnosed in Türkiye, otherwise they are not provided with health services according to the law.[4]

-Access to health services for non-Syrians remained problematic in 2022.
-It was often only accessible in emergencies.
 Usually, the patient and those who need treatment in the family of the person with international protection status have an identity card during the court application process.
-Nevertheless, once the case is rejected, the health service is terminated, and people are victimized by this application.
-Therefore, these people access health services in the private sector.[7]
+Nevertheless, once the case is rejected, the health service is terminated, and people are victimised by this application.
+Therefore, these people access health services in the private sector.[5]
 In Izmir, when a person applies for international protection, they are expected to prove that they have a medical need in order to benefit from health services.
-In Istanbul, after one year, international protection holders receive health care under the guise of “health tourism” and pay twice as much as Turkish beneficiaries.[8]
+In Istanbul, after one-year, international protection holders receive health care under the guise of “health tourism” and pay twice as much as Turkish beneficiaries.[6]

 Scope of health care coverage